Non-K\"ahler Calabi-Yau manifolds and holomorphic geometric structures: Vaisman Calabi-Yau manifolds

 Since $X$ is a global holomorphic vector field defined on $M$, the holomorphic geometric structure $(\Psi,\, X)$ obtained by the juxtaposition of $\Psi$ and $X$ is also a holomorphic geometric structure on $M$ \cite{Gr,DG, Ben}.
 Moreover, if $\Psi$ is rigid, then $(\Psi,\, X)$ is also rigid.

 The holomorphic geometric structure $(\Psi,\,X)$ is locally homogeneous by statement (i) in Theorem \ref{Vaisman} applied to $(\Psi, X)$.
 This means that the sheaf of local Killing vector fields for $(\Psi, \,X)$ is transitive on $M$ and $X$ is a global section of it.
 Observe that this sheaf is the centralizer of $X$ in the sheaf of local Killing vector fields for $\Psi$ (in other words, the sheaf of local Killing vector fields for $\Psi$ that commute with $X$).
 Denote this sheaf of vector fields by ${\rm Kill}_X$ and consider its direct image $\nu$ through the fibration $\pi\,:\, M\,\longrightarrow\, Y$.
 Since the local sections of ${\rm Kill}_X$ commute with $X$, the sheaf ${\rm Kill}_X$ is actually $T$-invariant.
-Therefore, the above direct image $\nu$ is a well-defined sheaf of local holomorphic vector fields on the orbifold $Y$.
+Therefore, for any open set $U \subset M$ and any local section $Z \in {\rm Kill}_X(U)$ the pointwise projection $d\pi(Z)$ through the fibration $\pi$ defines a holomorphic section over $\pi(U)$ of the holomorphic tangent bundle $TY$.
+Consequently, the image of the pointwise projection through $\pi$ of the sheaf ${\rm Kill}_X$ defines a subsheaf $\nu$ of the holomorphic tangent sheaf $TY$.
+Moreover, since ${\rm Kill}_X$ is transitive on $M$, the subsheaf $\nu$ of the holomorphic tangent sheaf $TY$ is transitive on $Y$.

 Let us now prove --- under the assumption that $\Psi$ is rigid --- that the local sections of $\nu$ uniquely extend to global sections of $\nu$ over all simply connected open subsets of $Y$.
-For this purpose, we prove the following extension property for the sheaf $\nu$: Every point $y$ in $Y$ has an open neighborhood $V_y$ in $Y$ such that, for any connected open subset $W \,\subset\, V_y$, any local section of $\nu$ over $W$ uniquely extends to a local section of $\nu$ over $V_y$.
+For this purpose, we prove the following extension property for the subsheaf $\nu$: Every point $y$ in $Y$ has an open neighborhood $V_y$ in $Y$ such that, for any connected open subset $W \,\subset\, V_y$, any local section of $\nu$ over $W$ uniquely extends to a local section of $\nu$ over $V_y$.